 How much do books and course materials cost?

-Books and course materials are included in tuition costs for all programs with the exception of Taste of College.
-Taste of College students can purchase these items at the University bookstore, and these items are not included in tuition costs.
-The syllabus given to you on the first day of class will include the needed materials.
+Books and course materials are included in the program costs with the exception of the Credit Courses (Taste of College classes).
+Taste of College students can purchase any books or other required items at the University bookstore, and these items are not included in tuition costs.
+The syllabus given to you on the first day of class will include the needed materials for the course.

 Where are classes held?